 Several justifications for these STEM-focused objectives were expressed, spanning references to labour market realities, and addressing group attainment differences.
-Investigating a technology-enhanced intervention’s impact on the IT/STEM learning and career aspirations of US high school students from the Industrial Midwest, Duran et al. (2014, pp. 116-117) described how advances in global IT developments have “decimated the region’s traditional manufacturing–based workforce” and to compete in a global economy requires “helping students and teachers build skills needed to succeed in a science and technology–driven world”.
+Investigating a technology-enhanced intervention’s impact on the IT/STEM learning and career aspirations of US high school students from the Industrial Midwest, Duran et al. (2014, pp. 116-117) described how advances in global IT developments have “decimated the region’s traditional manufacturing–based workforce” and to compete in a global economy requires “helping students and teachers build skills needed to succeed in a science and technology–driven world.”
 It was suggested IT/STEM initiatives, including peer collaborations and interactions with practicing experts, could open up innovative 21st century career pathways, particularly for African American, Latino, and female students.

 Unlike studies specifying sector non-specific objectives, some studies with sector-specific objectives referenced future labour market realities when detailing a rationale for intervention.
 Emembolu et al. (2019, p.
-764) in their study targeting primary school children cited evidence demonstrating the “importance of STEM and the need to increase the numbers and diversity of those choosing these disciplines to meet future workforce demands”.
-In a six-week pilot STEM careers intervention involving British female students’ aged 13-14 and a high proportion of ethnic minorities, the researchers pointed to research indicating that “STEM industries are predicted to grow” in the UK and to a possible “lack of appropriately qualified people to fill key jobs” (Archer et al., 2014, pp. 35-36).
+764) in their study targeting primary school children cited evidence demonstrating the “importance of STEM and the need to increase the numbers and diversity of those choosing these disciplines to meet future workforce demands.”
+In a 6-week pilot STEM careers intervention involving British female students’ aged 13-14 and a high proportion of ethnic minorities, the researchers pointed to research indicating that “STEM industries are predicted to grow” in the UK and to a possible “lack of appropriately qualified people to fill key jobs” (Archer et al., 2014, pp. 35-36).
 Despite occasional references to job developments in STEM, analogous reasoning applied to other sectors, such as education or healthcare, was not evident in the intervention studies’ objectives or supporting rationale.

-Career aspiration measurement categories
+Career Aspiration Measurement Categories

-(Piesch et al., 2020; Reaburn et al., 2017).
-Studies used career aspiration measurement categories ranging from binary categories such as high and low prestige occupations, to occupational aspirations labelled by multiple types or sectors (e.g., arts, science, agriculture), as well as studies reporting participants’ discrete occupational aspirations (e.g., nurse, teacher) (Figure 3).
+Though many studies did not provide an explicit definition of career aspirations, those that did often defined career aspirations as a person’s career goals or plans (Piesch et al., 2020; Reaburn et al., 2017).
+Studies used career aspiration measurement categories ranging from binary categories such as high and low prestige occupations, to occupational aspirations labelled by multiple types or sectors (e.g., arts, science, agriculture), as well as studies reporting participants’ discrete occupational aspirations (e.g., nurse, teacher; Figure 3).
 The most common measurement category used was STEM versus non-STEM occupations (20 out of 45 studies).
 All of the studies using STEM measurement categories also reported STEM-specific intervention objectives.
 Studies reporting sector non-specific objectives correspondingly employed one of the non-STEM binary measurement categories (e.g., professional versus non-professional), multiple occupation types, and/or reported the discrete occupations expressed by the participants.
 The three studies reporting gender counter stereotypical objectives remained consistent by categorising participants’ career aspirations using gender traditional/non-traditional measurement categories.

 Fig. 3 Measurement categories used in the intervention studies

-Intervention content
+Intervention Content

-This section reports the content covered in the interventions and the ways in which children’s career aspirations and preparedness for a changing job market are addressed.
-Intervention content from the studies was categorised into different content topics and domains according to their specificity toward particular sectors and the type of information, knowledge/skills, or practical work experience opportunities provided (Figures 4, 5).
+This section reports the content covered in the interventions and the ways in which children’s and adolescents’ career aspirations and preparedness for a changing job market are addressed.
+Intervention content from the studies was categorised into different content topics and domains according to their specificity toward particular sectors and the type of information, knowledge/skills, or practical work experience opportunities provided (Figure 4).
 Most intervention studies meeting the inclusion criteria offered content from more than one of the seven domains (33 out of 45 studies).

 Fig. 4 Intervention content domains of the included studies

-Fig. 5 Primary content topics of the included studies